Anantm007/Hackerrank-Solutions/README.md

 # Hackerrank-Solutions
-This repository all my solutions submitted on https://www.hackerrank.com/ till now.
+This repository contains all my solutions submitted on https://www.hackerrank.com/ till now.

 The majority of the solutions are from Problem solving section which can be found in Algorithms and Data Structures folder.